-These Pan Fried Brussel Sprouts With Bacon & Garlic make the perfect vegetable accompaniment to any roast dinner whether it is Christmas or not!
-This will become your new favourite way to cook sprouts.
+These Pan Fried Brussels Sprouts With Bacon make the perfect side dish for any roast dinner, Christmas or Thanksgiving celebration!
+Tender on the inside, yet caramelised on the outside, this will become your new favourite way to cook sprouts!

-Brussel sprouts are a bit like marmite in the UK, they divide the nation.
-You either seem to love them or hate them!
+Brussels sprouts are a bit like marmite in the UK, they divide the nation.
+You’re either a lover or a hater!

-I’m in the love them camp, my husband not so much, although he changed his mind after eating sprouts cooked this way!
+Personally, I love them, my husband not so much, although he changed his mind after eating them cooked this way!

-We also only tend to eat them at Christmas time, a lot like mince pies, although you can buy them all year round they are normally in season from around October to March each year.
+People only tend to eat them at Christmas time, a lot like mince pies & slow cooker gammon in coke.
+Although you can buy them all year round, Brussels sprouts are normally in season from around October to March.

 The trick here is to chop the sprouts in half and boil them for no longer than 5 minutes (that’s when they start to smell!!) then sauté them until charred in a pan with some crispy bacon and garlic….
 Delicious!